 There are causes and solutions for benign fasciculation syndrome.

 The causes are many and include anxiety.
-“Persons with anxiety or panic attacks have higher levels of excitatory neurochemicals, says Mary Dombovy, MD, neurologist, vice president, Unity Neurosciences, medical director of the Unity Spine Center in Rochester, NY.
+“Persons with anxiety or panic attacks have higher levels of excitatory neurochemicals, says Mary Dombovy, MD, a neurologist with Rochester Regional Health in New York.

 “These neurochemicals cause the feeling of anxiety, increased heart rate, increased blood pressure and twitching.”

 If your case of benign fasciculation syndrome has been caused by anxiety, then logic says you can cure benign fasciculation syndrome by managing your anxiety.
 The anxiety may or may not relate to fear of ALS or MS.

 Anxiety over, for example, your job, may have initially caused some BFS symptoms.

 But the symptoms of benign fasciculation syndrome went wild after you suspected (via the Internet) that BFS symptoms resemble symptoms of ALS and MS.